jkb0o/django-jsonresponse/README.md

 Result can be wraped in some api manier.
 Note, you can pass debug=1 to pretty print response.
-Use JSONRESPONCE_DEBUG_DEFAULT=True to enable by default.
+Use JSONRESPONSE_DEBUG_DEFAULT=True to enable by default.

 ```python
 @to_json('api')